 On February 10, 1897, Georgiana Johnson transferred 178 Marlborough into her husband’s name.

 During the 1907-1908 winter season, 178 Marlborough was the home of cotton broker and manufacturer Charles Bean Amory and his wife Lillie (Clapp) Amory.
-They had lived at 170 Marlborough in 1907.
-They also maintained a home in Milton, which was their year-round residence in 1909 (by 1910, they had established their Boston residence at the Hotel Agassiz at 191 Commonwealth).
+They had lived at 170 Marlborough during the 1906-1907 season.
+They also maintained a home, Treetops, in Readville/Milton, where they lived during the next winter season.
+By 1909, they had established their Boston residence at the Hotel Agassiz at 191 Commonwealth).

 During the 1908-1909 winter season, 178 Marlborough was the home of Alfred Dwight Foster and his wife, Evelyn Margaret (Samborne) Foster.
 Their primary residence was in Milton.
 A lawyer by training, he was president of the New England Mutual Life Insurance Company.